AnshikaJaiswal28/Covid-19_website/README.md

-Built a  complete Dynamic Responsive Website against CORONA VIRUS using HTML, JavaScript, Bootstrap 4, PHP and MySQL.
+Built a  complete Dynamic Responsive Website against CORONA VIRUS using HTML, JavaScript, Bootstrap 4, PHP, MySQL, and API (www.covid19api.com).

 Here are the snippets-